 1. What does “frightening” mean in everyday use?

-It means something that causes fear, makes someone feel scared, or creates a sense of danger or unease.
+It means something that causes fear, makes someone feel scared, or creates a sense of danger or unease, whether in a real situation or emotionally.

 2. Is “frightening” always related to real danger?